-Moments from golf's U.S. open - Photos
+Moments from golf's U.S. Open - Photos

 Permalink

-American Justin Thomas hits on the 14th fairway.
+Rory McIlroy of Northern Ireland hits from a bunker on the 18th fairway.
 Photo by Kevin Dietsch/UPI

 License photo